fchastanet/bash-tools-framework/CompileCommand.md

 The following rules apply:

-- Some requirements can depends on each others, the compiler will compute which dependency should be loaded before the other. _Eg:_ Log::requiresLoad requirement depends on Framework::requiresRootDir, so Framework::requiresRootDir is loaded before.
-But Log requirement depends also on Env::requiresLoad requirement.
+- Some requirements can depends on each others, the compiler will compute which dependency should be loaded before the other. _Eg:_ Log::requireLoad requirement depends on Framework::requireRootDir, so Framework::requireRootDir is loaded before.
+But Log requirement depends also on Env::requireLoad requirement.
 - Requirement can be set at namespace level by adding the directive in \_.sh file or at function level.
 - A requirement can be loaded only once.